LLMpinnacle/headfirstAI/README.md

 # headfirstAI
-This is inspired after a key book in Java which i have during my growing years in Tech, it is very good it starts with an usecase and then explains the details when the situation arises, on the tutorials i have found online there is no such feeling of adrenaline rush , this is an attempt to create such content, hope you like it.
+on the tutorials on generative AI that I have found online there is no such feeling of adrenaline rush, this is an attempt to create such content, hope you like it.

-If i interview a person on DL interview , i hope the person is good in basics of ML and DL, there are lot of theories on github repos but i will try to cover the applied aspect of the content.
+If i interview a person on DL interview , i hope the person is good in basics of ML and DL, there are lot of theory on gen AI on github repos but i will try to cover the applied aspect of the content.

 most of the activitiy here will be done using pytorch. which will start with a problem statement and just reserach before going deep into the implemenation.